manumrighi/TP-Arquitectura/README.md

          Restores the project packages
          The app will be available at http://localhost:5010

-<h3>Using the docker-compose.yml file.</h3>
+<h3>Using the docker-compose.yml file local.</h3>

      1- Make sure you have Docker installed and running on your system.

      2- In the "TP-Arquitectura" folder, execute the following command to build the Docker images: docker-compose up -d

         This will create and run the Docker containers according to the specifications in the docker-compose.yml file

+     3-Once the containers are up and running, the Angular app will be available at http://localhost:4200 and the .NET app will be available at http://localhost:5010/swagger/index.html

+<h3>Using the docker-compose.yml file remote.</h3>

+    1- Make sure you have Docker installed and running on your system.

+    2-In the "images" folder, execute the following command to build the Docker images: docker-compose up -d

+        This will create and run the Docker containers according to the specifications in the docker-compose.yml file You can use this option if you do not want to download the repository locally, what docker-compose will do is automatically download the images directly from https://hub.docker.com

     3-Once the containers are up and running, the Angular app will be available at http://localhost:4200 and the .NET app will be available at http://localhost:5010/swagger/index.html

 <h3>Remember that you must have sufficient permissions to run the commands and make sure you have the correct versions of Angular, .NET and Docker installed on your system.</h3>